Oni Municipality

 Oni (ონის მუნიციპალიტეტი) is a district of Georgia, in the region of Racha-Lechkhumi and Kvemo Svaneti.
 Its main town is Oni.

 Geography

-Oni Municipality borders Lentekhi Municipality to the northwest, Ambrolauri Municipality to the west, both in the Racha-Lechkhumi and Kvemo Svaneti region.
-To the south Oni Municipality borders the Sachkhere Municipality in the Imereti region, and to the southeast de jure has border with the Java Municipality in the Shida Kartli region.
-In the north to the east it is limited the Georgia–Russia border primerely with Republic of North Ossetia-Alania and a short section with the Republic of Kabardino-Balkaria.
+Oni Municipality borders Lentekhi Municipality to the northwest, and Ambrolauri Municipality to the west, both in the Racha-Lechkhumi and Kvemo Svaneti region.
+To the south Oni Municipality borders the Sachkhere Municipality in the Imereti region, and to the southeast de jure has a border with the Java Municipality in the Shida Kartli region.
+From the north to the east it is limited the Georgia–Russia border primerely with the Republic of North Ossetia-Alania and a short section with the Republic of Kabardino-Balkaria.

 History

 Until 1917, the actual Oni municipality was a part of the Racha uyezd in the Kutaisi Governorate, from 1917 to 1928 it was a part of Racha uyezd, from 1929, it was a part of Racha-Lechkhumi uyezd and from 1930, it became an independent rayon.
 In 1963–1964, it was a part of Ambrolauri Municipality.
 And became in 1965, an independent rayon.
 In 1991, it was unified with a part of Java Municipality but this part is actually occupied by separatists.